Contours of Belonging in Minority Communities: Call for Submissions to the Journal Port Acadie

-To shed further light on these issues, we welcome submissions for Port Acadie’s double issue 44-45, to be published in late 2026.
+To shed further light on these issues, we welcome submissions for an upcoming issue of Port Acadie: An Interdisciplinary Journal in Acadian Studies, to be published in 2027.
 Port Acadie publishes refereed texts (in French or English) such as scholarly articles and research notes, as well as essays, reviews of academic and literary works, interviews, and creative works.
-Manuscripts for the Spring/Fall 2026 double issue must be received by 1st March 2026.
+Proposals for scholarly articles, research notes, and essays (title and abstract, max.
+250 words) must be submitted by 15 September 2026.
+Completed manuscripts of accepted proposals must be submitted by 15 December 2026.

 Manuscripts must follow the Chicago Manual of Style, whether using author-date format or footnotes, and should include a full bibliography.
 For more information, please visit https://www.usainteanne.ca/port-acadie or write to us at port-acadie@usainteanne.ca.